content-left-bg.png

 Use body padding and headgear (recommended for activities involving collision).

 Enforce rules to prevent rough play.
-Consult Play by the Rules (conduct and behaviour resources) and the NRL Safeplay Code.
+Consult the NRL National Code of Conduct and the NRL Safeplay Code.

 Physical exertion